nkzw-tech/athena-crisis/README.md

 Yes, you can.
 However, any content such as art, music, story, characters and their descriptions are not open source and are the intellectual property of Nakazawa Tech KK.
 You can use the codebase to build your own game, but you must replace all content with your own.
 For example, you have to replace all references to assets in [`Images.tsx`](https://github.com/nkzw-tech/athena-crisis/blob/main/hera/render/Images.tsx) or change character descriptions in [`Unit.tsx`](https://github.com/nkzw-tech/athena-crisis/blob/dc1c06b7f033e4c52a29db1524dc08226eacf63a/athena/info/Unit.tsx) if you want to publish your own game.

 If you'd like to use content from Athena Crisis for commercial or non-commercial purposes, you must obtain a license from Nakazawa Tech KK by emailing license@nakazwa.dev.

-# Contributing

-We welcome contributions to Athena Crisis.
-Some feature development is funded via [Polar](https://polar.sh): [`nkzw-tech/athena-crisis` on Polar](https://polar.sh/nkzw-tech/athena-crisis).
-Here are some guidelines to get you started:

-- The style guide is enforced through tests and linting.
-Please run `pnpm test` to run all checks.
-If they pass, you are good to send a Pull Request.
-- Check out [The Perfect Development Environment](https://cpojer.net/posts/the-perfect-development-environment) and [Fastest Frontend Tooling](https://cpojer.net/posts/fastest-frontend-tooling-in-2022) for tips on how to optimize your environment setup.
-- We suggest adding tests to Pull Requests.
-You can find many examples in the [`tests` folder](https://github.com/nkzw-tech/athena-crisis/tree/main/tests).

-We greatly appreciate contributions in the following areas:

-- Bug fixes.
-- AI improvements.
-- New game features.
-- Balancing improvements.
-- Experimental technical explorations.
-- Tests to cover untested functionality.
-- Performance Improvements to core data structures.
-- Separation of concerns into smaller libraries that can be published on npm and consumed by other projects.

 # More information